nikhiljain12/tax_helper/README.md

 ## Features

-- **Exact String Matching**: Redact specific names, addresses, SSNs, or any custom text
+- **Exact String Matching**: Redact specific names, addresses, TINs, or any custom text
-- **Pattern-Based Detection**: Auto-detect and redact SSNs, phone numbers, and email addresses
+- **Pattern-Based Detection**: Auto-detect and redact TINs (SSN/EIN formats), phone numbers, and email addresses
+- **Smart Format Conversion**: Automatically converts TIN to all SSN and EIN format variants
 - **Permanent Redaction**: Text is completely removed from the PDF, not just visually covered
 - **Case-Insensitive Search**: Optional case-sensitive or case-insensitive matching
 - **Command-Line Interface**: Easy to use CLI with multiple options